 As the AAUP has documented time and again, the proportion of faculty appointments that are "contingent"-lacking the benefits and protections of tenure and a planned long-term relationship with an institution-has increased dramatically over the past few decades and continues to increase.
-While awareness of the problem is also growing, its magnitude is obscured by institutional practices that assign teachers and researchers to many different employment statuses, some of which do not use the word "faculty": lecturers, senior lecturers, adjuncts, instructors, non-tenure-track faculty, nonsenate faculty, unranked faculty, postdocs, visiting faculty, professors of practice, research assistants, teaching assistants, co-adjutants, affiliates, specialists, clinical faculty, and so on.
-Using a broad definition that includes graduatestudent employees as well as full- and part-time instructors regardless of title, we can see that by 2009-the latest year for which national data are available-75.6 percent of US faculty appointments were off the tenure track, and 60.5 percent were part-time appointments, including graduate-student-employee appointments.
-And even these figures underrepresent postdoctoral fellows, a growing category of appointment on some campuses and in some disciplines.
-Though many people inside and outside of higher education think of tenure-track appointments as the norm, in reality they are a dwindling minority on American campuses:

-while in 1975, faculty in such appointments accounted for 45.1 percent of the instructional staff, by 2009 they accounted for only 24.4 percent.
+While awareness of the problem is also growing, its magnitude is obscured by institutional practices that assign teachers and researchers to many different employment statuses, some of which do not use the word "faculty": lecturers, senior lecturers, adjuncts, instructors, non-tenuretrack faculty, nonsenate faculty, unranked faculty, postdocs, visiting faculty, professors of practice, research assistants, teaching assistants, co-adjutants, affiliates, specialists, clinical faculty, and so on.
+Using a broad definition of faculty that includes graduatestudent employees as well as full- and part-time instructors regardless of title, the AAUP has calculated that by 2009-the latest year for which national data are available-75.6 percent of US faculty appointments were off the tenure track and 60.5 percent of US faculty appointments were part-time appointments off the tenure track, including graduate-student-employee appointments.
+These figures underrepresent postdoctoral fellows, a growing category of appointment on some campuses and in some disciplines.
+Though many people inside and outside of higher education think of tenure-track appointments as the norm, in reality tenure-track faculty are a dwindling minority on American campuses: while in 1975, tenure-track faculty accounted for 45.1 percent of the instructional staff, by 2009 they accounted for only 24.4 percent.1

-The structures of faculty governance, however, as well as AAUP policies on the subject tend to assume a faculty that is employed primarily full time and on the tenure track.
-The participation in institutional and departmental governance of faculty holding contingent appointments-the great majority of faculty-is uneven, with some institutions encouraging it, some barring it, and others incorporating various groups of contingent faculty in different, sometimes token, ways.
+The structures of faculty governance, however, as well as AAUP policies on the subject, tend to assume a faculty that is primarily full time and on the tenure track.
+The participation in institutional and departmental governance of faculty holding contingent appointments is uneven, with some institutions encouraging it, some allowing it, and some barring it.

-Because of this disconnection between the realities of faculty status and prevailing practices and policies of the profession, two AAUP standing committees, the Committee on Contingency and the Profession and the Committee on College and University Governance, established this joint subcommittee-the principal authors of this report-to study the issues and develop recommendations for the inclusion in governance of faculty holding contingent appointments.
+Because of this disconnection between the realities of faculty status and prevailing practices and policies of the profession, two AAUP standing committees, the Committee on Contingency and the Profession and the Committee on College and University Governance, established this joint subcommittee to study the issues and develop recommendations for the inclusion in governance of faculty holding contingent appointments.

 In order to get a better sense of the range of existing practices, the subcommittee developed an informal survey requesting information on various aspects of existing practices regarding the participation of contingent faculty in governance: eligibility to serve, the existence of seats in institutional governance bodies reserved for such faculty, policies to ensure academic freedom, compensation for service, and recommendations about how to improve the current situation.
 A pilot version of the survey was distributed at the August 2010 Conference of the Coalition of Contingent Academic Labor, and a revised version was distributed to eight hundred faculty senate leaders during the 2010-11 academic year.
-One hundred and twenty-five responses were received from senate leaders, mostly (88.7 percent) from respondents at either doctoral or comprehensive institutions; in many cases, the responses were only partial, with respondents skipping some questions.
-While the survey's informal nature, its concentration on certain types of institutions, and many incomplete responses mean that its findings cannot be generalized reliably, the responses we received were illuminating.
-Indeed, one of the most frustrating aspects of the survey, the high number of "not sure" responses from senate leaders to questions about policies at their own institutions, was informative in that it suggests that better training of faculty leaders is sorely needed.
+The subcommittee received 125 responses from senate leaders, most (88.7 percent) of whom were at either doctoral or comprehensive institutions; in many cases, the responses were only partial, with respondents skipping some questions.
+While the survey's informal nature, its concentration on certain types of institutions, and many incomplete responses mean that its findings cannot be reliably generalized, the responses received were illuminating.
+Indeed, one of the most frustrating aspects of the survey, the high number of "not sure" responses from senate leaders to questions about policies at their own institutions, suggests that better training of faculty leaders is sorely needed.